mpsonntag/prodoc/gca/documentation.md

 # Build and debug notes

-The project is an `activator` webframework written in Scala and Knockout JS.
+The project is a [play v2.3](https://www.playframework.com/documentation/2.3.x/) webframework written in Scala and Knockout JS.
 It relies on an OR mapper automatically creating database tables from Scala classes.

-The project can locally be tested and built using the `activator` framework.
+The project can locally be tested and built using the play framework.
+It requires Java 8 (OpenJDK 1.8) and the sbt build tool `activator` v1.3.7.
+Which can be downloaded [here](https://downloads.typesafe.com/typesafe-activator/1.3.7/typesafe-activator-1.3.7-minimal.zip).

 ## Running local tests